what is Bipolar disorder?

 Physical Symptoms

-Some people may experience physical symptoms such as headaches, stomachaches, or general physical discomfort.
-These symptoms often have no apparent physical cause and can be difficult to treat.
+Some may experience unexplained physical discomfort, such as headaches or digestive issues.
+These symptoms often don’t have a clear medical cause and can be frustrating to manage.

 Thoughts of Death or Suicide